MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 The implementation extends the regular Data Ingest flow described earlier:

 1. When a new data batch arrives to the source table, the engine creates a new data shard; this shard is written to the Blob storage and cached locally on one of the cluster nodes, but it's not committed yet to the metadata.
-2. Before committing the new shard to the metadata, the Admin iterates over the update policies that depend on the source table and creates a query plan for each update policy query.
+1. Before committing the new shard to the metadata, the Admin iterates over the update policies that depend on the source table and creates a query plan for each update policy query.
 Instead of running against the entire source table, the scope of these query plans is reduced to a single data shard created in (1).
-3. For each query plan built in (2), the Admin initiates an "ingest data from query" flow, that executes the query plan, pumps the results to a separate ingestion process and creates a data shard for the target table.
+1. For each query plan built in (2), the Admin initiates an "ingest data from query" flow, which executes the query plan, pumps the results to a separate ingestion process and creates a data shard for the target table.
-4. Once the derived data shards are ready, the Admin commits all the data shards (the original one for the source table and the ones derived by the update policies for the target tables) to the metadata.
+1. Once the derived data shards are ready, the Admin commits all the data shards (the original one for the source table and the ones derived by the update policies for the target tables) to the metadata.
+The retention policy of the source table can be set to '0 days' which reduces the overhead of metadata updates and avoids the merge and rebuild operations on the source tables extents (Data shards).

 This feature also supports cascading updates.

 ### Follower clusters

 Azure Data Explorer supports the notion of a follower cluster.
 A follower cluster can follow one, several, or all of another cluster's databases.
-"Following" a database means that the follower cluster attaches to that database in read-only mode, making it possible to use the follower cluster to run queries on that database without utilizing the resources of the cluster that writes to the database (called leAzure Data Explorerr cluster).
-The follower cluster periodically synchronizes to changes in the followed databases, so it has some data lag with respect to the leAzure Data Explorerr cluster.
+"Following" a database means that the follower cluster attaches to that database in read-only mode, making it possible to use the follower cluster to run queries on that database without utilizing the resources of the cluster that writes to the database (called Azure Data Explorerr cluster).
+The follower cluster periodically synchronizes to changes in the followed databases, so it has some data lag with respect to the Azure Data Explorerr cluster.
 The lag could vary between a few seconds to a few minutes, depending on the overall size of the followed databases' metadata.

 The main motivation for the follower cluster feature is workload isolation.
 For instance, a lead Azure Data Explorer cluster may continuously ingest a stream of near real-time production events, powering queries from the operational dashboards and the troubleshooting scenarios.
-A team of data scientists that wishes to run occasional experiments on the production data may decide to stand up a follower cluster (on demand and possibly for a limited time) and run the heavier resource-intensive analytical queries on the read-only view of the same data, without interfering with the activity on the leAzure Data Explorerr cluster.
+A team of data scientists that wishes to run occasional experiments on the production data may decide to stand up a follower cluster (on demand and possibly for a limited time) and run the heavier resource-intensive analytical queries on the read-only view of the same data, without interfering with the activity on the Azure Data Explorer cluster.

-The implementation of the follower cluster mechanism takes advantage of the metadata and shard data storage design, that allows an independent Engine service instance to load the latest snapshot of the relevant database and re-create full and consistent view of that database within its own cluster, and then update it periodically from the latest snapshot.
+The implementation of the follower cluster mechanism takes advantage of the metadata and shard data storage design, which allows an independent Engine service instance to load the latest snapshot of the relevant database and re-create full and consistent view of that database within its own cluster, and then update it periodically from the latest snapshot.

 ## Related content